 - Report to your employer: File a written report documenting the exposure incident

-- Seek medical evaluation: Tell your doctor about your asbestos exposure history; request baseline chest imaging
+- Seek medical evaluation: Tell your doctor about your exposure history; request baseline chest imaging

 - Preserve evidence: Keep copies of employment records, pay stubs, and any photographs from the job site